pmean/build-website/text/07/AnomCalculations1.md

 ![](http://www.pmean.com/new-images/07/AnomCalculations110.gif)

-**Improvement in toy slingshot experiment**.
+### Improvement in toy slingshot experiment

 The group then worked on the process and made some improvements.
 Here is the data after the process was improved

 ```{}
 J-D 52 12 18